Kinovarobotics/Kinova-kortex2_Gen3_G3L/linked_md/python_api_mechanism.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview
-The Python Kortex API offers one mechanism to call a method: a standard blocking method.
+The Python KINOVA KORTEX™ API offers one mechanism to call a method: a standard blocking method.

 <a id="markdown-blocking-function" name="function"></a>